 SSPW Team ATODA Consultants

-The Student Services Prevention and Wellness Team has consultants who assist with state-funded AODA grants.
-The following is a list of the consultants, e-mail addresses, and phone numbers:
+The Student Services/Prevention and Wellness Team consultants who assist with state-funded AODA grants are listed below in the contact information.

-Feel free to contact the above DPI staff with questions you may have.
+Feel free to contact the DPI staff with questions you may have.